In This Moment: Ritual (2017–2018)

-Mother and Blood 1983 EP (2019–present)
+Mother and Blood 1983 EP (2019–2022)

 On February 17, 2019, Maria Brink posted a short video of herself heading to The Hideout Recording Studio in Las Vegas.
 The album was produced by Kevin Churko and Kane Churko.
 Recording for the album was completed by the spring of 2019.

-A headlining Spring tour was kicked off on May 3, 2019, with a brand new show, the new album originally scheduled for fall 2019.
+A headlining spring tour kicked off on May 3, 2019, with a brand new show, with the new album originally scheduled for fall 2019.
 On March 25, Disturbed announced a summer tour, with In This Moment to open for the second half of the tour.
 That same month guitarist Chris Howorth revealed that the title of their seventh studio album would be Mother.

 The band originally planned to release the lead single "The In-Between" on October 31, 2019, but decided to push the release date to 2020.
 In November 2019, it was announced that March 2020, would initiate a new tour, appearing together with Black Veil Brides, Ded, and Raven Black.

 In January 2020, In This Moment posted several teasers, images, and clips, regarding the upcoming album, Mother on their official Instagram.
 "The In-Between" was released on January 22, 2020.
 On January 22, 2020, the band officially announced that their upcoming seventh studio album titled Mother was set for release on March 27, 2020.
 The official album art and tracklisting has been also released.
 On February 21, 2020, the band released the second single of the album titled "Hunting Grounds" featuring Joe Cotela of Ded.
 In March 2020, In This Moment cancelled their 2020 tour with Black Veil Brides, Ded, and Raven Black due to the COVID-19 pandemic.
 On March 19, 2020, a week before the album release, the band released their third single "As Above, So Below".

 In November 2020, the band was nominated for their first Grammy award.
 The band received a nomination in the Best Metal Performance category for the song "The In-Between."
 The band Body Count won the award.

 In May 2021, the band announced "The In-Between Tour" with Black Veil Brides, Ded, and Raven Black starting in September 2021.
 This tour was originally scheduled for March 2020 but had to be rescheduled due to the COVID-19 pandemic.
 In 2022, the band joined Slipknot on the "Knotfest Roadshow" tour from March through April.

 On June 21, 2022, the band announced the "Blood 1983 Tour" with Nothing More, Sleep Token, and Cherry Bombs.
 The tour started on August 26 in Evansville, Indiana, and ended on October 22 in Milwaukee, Wisconsin.
 The band also announced the Blood 1983 EP for the tenth anniversary of the band's fourth album, Blood.
 This EP will reimagine songs from Blood featuring Tyler Bates and Dan Haigh of Gunship.
 The EP was released on October 21, 2022.